My Car Has Been Towed! Do I Need A Vehicle Release Form?

 There are specific questions you may want to ask the people who run the impound lot, such as:

-• Is there a daily fee for storage?
+- Is there a daily storage fee?
 What is the cost?

 Important: Make sure to handle this matter as soon as possible!
 Some fees each day add up rapidly.